FINDING A SERIES OR AN AUTHOR:

 "It's Still the Same Old Story" in Down These Strange Streets anthology (10/2011)

-This post was revised and updated on 9/14/12 to include a review of the tenth novel in the series, Kitty Steals the Show.
-That review appears first, followed by a very brief overview of the world-building, links to reviews of series-related short stories, and a review of the ninth novel, Kitty’s Big Trouble.
+This ongoing post was revised and updated on 8/15/15 to include a review of Kitty Saves the World, the 13th and FINAL novel in the series.
+That review appears first, followed by a very brief overview of the world-building, links to my reviews of series-related short stories, and my reviews of novels 9-13.

 WORLD-BUILDING

-Kitty is an independent young werewolf who escapes from her abusive pack leader, starts her own pack, and establishes a career as the increasingly well-known host of a late-night radio talk show called The Midnight Hour that has an audience of angst-ridden real-life vampires and lycanthropes as well as a lot of delusional wannabes.
-Think Ann Landers for supernaturals with a tiny bit of Howard Stern.
+Kitty is an independent young werewolf who escapes from her abusive pack leader, starts her own pack, and establishes a career as the increasingly well-known host of a late-night radio talk show called The Midnight Hour, which has an audience of angst-filled real-life vampires and lycanthropes as well as a lot of delusional wannabes.
+Think Ann Landers for supernaturals with a tiny bit of Howard Stern mixed in.
 Supporting characters include her lawyer and (spoiler alert!) eventual husband, Ben O’Farrell, and her friend (and Ben’s cousin), Cormac Bennett, who has spent his life hunting down and killing werewolves and other creatures of the night.
 Rick, a local vampire leader, also shows up frequently as a supporting character.

-As the series opens, the world at large doesn't really believe that vampires and were-creatures exist, but after Carrie is forced to Change on national TV, after being kidnapped in book 2, the secret is out.
-Kitty's adventures include battles with her original pack leader, serial killers, religious fanatics, crazy scientists, an evil skin walker, and nasty vampires
+As the series opens, the world at large doesn't really believe that vampires and were-creatures exist, but after Carrie is forced to Change into her Wolf form on national TV, after being kidnapped in book 2, the secret is out.
+Kitty's adventures include battles with her original pack leader, serial killers, religious fanatics, crazy scientists, an evil skin walker, and nasty vampires.

 SHORT STORIES